 In 2018, over 90 scientific publications used WorldViz tech, many of them exploring VR training applications

 Our fourth Annual Partners in Science Report 2018 is out!
 We are excited to announce that in 2018, more than 90 scientific publications used WorldViz solutions.
 Our report provides a look into the hundreds of different publications including author names and affiliations.
-Download the full report here!
+Stay tuned for the 2019 report!

 Our previous WorldViz Partners in Science Report from 2015, 2016, and 2017 highlighted over 240 previously published studies combined.
 WorldViz has been helping the academic community advance research with Virtual Reality since 2002 across a range of different fields.